alicelovescake/behind-the-stand/_episodes/episode-3-success-on-the-edge-of-discomfort.md

 embed: "https://anchor.fm/behindthestand/embed/episodes/Success-On-The-Edge-of-Discomfort-Jason-Smith-em71k6"
 ---

-From quitting his corner office job at Vision Critical to splurging on around the world tickets with his family, to fundraising over \$19 million dollars, Jason is no stranger to making big moves.
+From quitting his corner office job at Vision Critical to splurging on around the world tickets with his family, to fundraising over $19 million dollars, Jason is no stranger to making big moves.

 A 5 time serial entrepreneur, Jason started off by making double digit millions when he and his co-founders sold their bootstrapped venture to Telus in their twenties!

 Today, Jason is taking destiny into his own hands as the co-founder of [Klue](https://klue.com/), an AI-powered competiitove enablement startup.
 Klue is backed by the best ventures and angels including Rhino ventures, Craft Ventures & Ryan Holmes (hootsuite).
 It also has customers from the likes of large enterprises like Cisco, Shopify, SAP and SurveyMonkey!

-Tune in to hear the advice Jason has to share on how first time entreprenuers can achieve success on the edge of discomfort!
+Tune in to hear the advice Jason has to share on how first time entrepreneurs can achieve success on the edge of discomfort!

-# Takeways 🎉
+# Takeaways 🎉

 ## Jason's tips for company-builders?